Player's Handbook: Reception

+Stephan Wieck reviewed the Player's Handbook within a broader review of the 2nd Edition rules in a 1989 issue of White Wolf.
+He saw the revised rules as a clear improvement.
+He noted that its "interior is laid out very well and is graphically attractive" with a helpful color scheme.

 Dungeons & Dragons 3rd edition

-The third edition, published August 10, 2000, (with the Player's Handbook debuting at that year's Gen Con) represented a major overhaul of the game, including the adoption of the d20 system.
+The third edition, published August 10, 2000, (with the Player's Handbook debuting at that year's Gen Con, in August 2000) represented a major overhaul of the game, including the adoption of the d20 system.
 The third edition also dropped the word Advanced from the title, as the publisher decided to publish only one version of the game instead of both basic and advanced versions.

 Monte Cook, Jonathan Tweet, and Skip Williams all contributed to the 3rd edition Players Handbook, Dungeon Master's Guide, and Monster Manual, and then each designer wrote one of the books based on those contributions.
 Tweet is credited with the book's design.
-Cover art is by Henry Higginbotham, with interior art by Lars Grant-West, Scott Fischer, John Foster, Todd Lockwood, David Martin, Arnie Swekel, and Sam Wood.
 The 3rd edition Player's Handbook also saw the return of half-orcs and monks to the core rules set, along with some all-new classes.

 The reviewer from Pyramid commented on the release of third edition, stating: "There's a lot to like about Dungeons and Dragons 3rd Edition as seen in the Player's Handbook.
 The new artwork is gorgeous and evocative, and in the 286 pages of the main rulebook there's a lot of well-written and tightly packed rules."
 Another reviewer wrote a response to the first review.
 A third reviewer felt that the design team "smoothed out the rough edges from Advanced Dungeons & Dragon 2nd Edition and added tons of new goodies to make D&D 3rd Edition the best combat-oriented RPG you can buy".